 Select the "Automatic" Provisioning Mode from the dropdown menu.

-In the "Admin Credentials" section, copy and paste the Endpoint from your Developer Dashboard in the "Tenant URL" field.
+In the "Admin Credentials" section, copy and paste the Endpoint from your WorkOS Dashboard in the "Tenant URL" field.

-Then, copy and paste the Bearer Token from your Developer Dashboard into the Secret Token field.
+Then, copy and paste the Bearer Token from your WorkOS Dashboard into the Secret Token field.

 Click "Test Connection" to receive confirmation that your connection has been set up correctly.
 Then, select "Save" to persist the credentials.

 Make sure the group and user attribute mappings are enabled, and are mapping the correct fields.
 The default mapping should work, but your specific Azure setup may require you to add a custom mapping.

 Make sure that you are mapping "objectId" to "externalId" within the Attribute Mapping section.

 In order for your users and groups to be synced, you will need to assign them to your Azure AD SCIM Application.
 Select "Users and groups" from the "Manage" section of the navigation menu.

 Select "None selected" under the "Users and Groups".
 In the menu, select the users and groups that you want to add to the SCIM application, and click "Select".